pandu-arjun/pandu-arjun.github.io/_pages/about.md

 I'm a Senior Computer Science Undergradaute Student at R.V.R & J.C College of Engineering.
 I have major interests in Machine Learning, Deep Learning, Computer Vision, Privacy-Preserving AI, and Psychology.
 I have minor interests in Economics, Social Enterprise, Health Care, and Neuroscience.
-I am always curious in reading research papers in these areas and apply those methodologoes to solve the toughes problems.
+I am always curious in reading research papers in these areas and apply those methodologoes to solve the toughest problems.

 Apart from my studies I am interested in swimming, hiking and travelling.